kubernetes/community/committee-steering/governance/sig-governance.md

 # SIG Roles and Organizational Governance

 This charter adheres to the conventions described in the [Kubernetes Charter README].

-This document will be updated as needed to meet the current needs of the Kubernetes project.
+It will be updated as needed to meet the current needs of the Kubernetes project.

+In order to standardize Special Interest Group efforts, create maximum transparency, and route contributors to the appropriate SIG, SIGs should follow these guidelines:

+- Create a charter and have it approved according to the [SIG charter process]
+- Meet regularly, at least for 30 minutes every 3 weeks, except November and December
+- Keep up-to-date meeting notes, linked from the SIG's page in the community repo
+- Record meetings and make them publicly available on a YouTube playlist
+- Report activity in the weekly community meeting at least once every quarter
+- Participate in release planning meetings and retrospectives, and burndown meetings, as needed
+- Ensure related work happens in a project-owned github org and repository, with code and tests explicitly owned and supported by the SIG, including issue triage, PR reviews, test-failure response, bug fixes, etc.
+- Use the [forums provided] as the primary means of working, communicating, and collaborating, as opposed to private emails and meetings

+The process for setting up a SIG or Working Group (WG) is listed in the [sig-wg-lifecycle] document.
 ## Roles

 ### Notes on Roles

-Unless otherwise stated, individuals are expected to be responsive and active within their roles.
 Within this section "member" refers to a member of a Chair, Tech Lead or Subproject Owner Role.  (this different from a SIG or Organization Member).

 - Initial members are defined at the founding of the SIG or Subproject as part of the acceptance of that SIG or Subproject.